layotto/protoc-gen-p6/README.md

 It's a tedious job because you have to write lots of boring code.
 You don't want to do it yourself.

-Then you can give p6 new work using `protoc`.
+Then you can ask p6 to do it.
 For example:

 ```shell
 go install